henophilia/henophilia.org/content/index.md

 ## Reflection
 The concept of henophilia has implications even for the choice of the word "henophilia" for itself.
 Of course that word is completely arbitrary.
 That term was only chosen to be able to talk **about** the concept at all, but it never claims any authority.
 Everyone can make up different words for what is called "henophilia" in this text, everyone can start attributing symbology to it and everyone can write about it.
 The only shared constraint should be that no one sees their term as "the only true term", their symbol as "the only true symbol" for henophilia etc., because that would contradict the point of henophilia itself.

 As pleasure, meaning, trust, belief, beauty and art are closely interconnected, by expressing henophilia, henophilia.org sees itself merely as a highly dynamic **art project**, focusing on holistic creativity and creation.
-[Ideas deserve to be aesthetic.](https://signaturen-magazin.de/georg-wilhelm-friedrich-hegel---das-aelteste-systemprogramm-des-deutschen-idealismus--.html) Just like any art, the beauty of them cannot be described, but it can only be felt.
+[Ideas deserve to be aesthetic.](https://signaturen-magazin.de/georg-wilhelm-friedrich-hegel---das-aelteste-systemprogramm-des-deutschen-idealismus--.html) Just like any art, the beauty of henophilia cannot be described, but it can only be felt.
 # Co-creation
 Following the spirit of realizing synergetic pleasure, of course this is a co-creative work.
 If you deeply resonate with this and want to start ideating and building, please get in touch via synergies@henophilia.org.
 If you disagree with anything or think that something is incomplete or incorrect, please get in touch via email as well or [raise an issue on GitHub](https://github.com/pleasurerealizers/pleasurerealizers.org).
 Additionally, this text shall be available under the [Creative Commons Attribution-ShareAlike License](https://creativecommons.org/licenses/by-sa/4.0/).

-Last update: 2024-08-11
+Last update: 2024-08-13
 # Epilogue
 Primordial trust in yourself is **equivalent** to henophilia, i.e. one core part of henophilia is itself.
 From the practical side, belief systems are always somewhat self-referential.
-In formal logics, this is equivalent to a "paradox".
-That is because that in the context of "the One", we for example don't look at the "problem" which the outcome of Russell's paradox has.
-Instead, we are looking at the magical definition which led to this problem in the first place: `{ x | x ∉ x }`.
-For henophilia, there are no paradoxes, there are only situations which require understanding.

-When you befriend unity by embracing it practically, you will realize this more and more, every day, every month, every year, until the end of your life.
+When you befriend unity by embracing it practically, you will realize its effect more and more, every day, every month, every year, until the end of your life.
 The persevering trust in your own creation of long-term pleasure (or even just the hope thereof!) is something that will make you feel powerful.
 But not powerful in the "egoistic leader" sense, but benevolent, down-to-earth, sharing, compassionate.
 Grounded not only with earth, but grounded with "who you really want to be".
 Like, really, really want to be.
 Because you **are** earth.

 It will stimulate those dreams of yours like you've never felt before.
 Even if some dreams seem unrealistic for now, we know that the essence is always pretty similar: Feeling heard, feeling seen, feeling like you matter, feeling like you don't need to constantly defend yourself, just getting a fresh breath of air beyond all the "normal people".
 Feeling home in every regard.
 A home you can make your own, no matter how crazy or ordinary you like it.
+With people you love.
 And where you just know "I am loved" and where all doubts just seem silly.

 Just like trust, henophilia is a purely cognitive concept.
 It's a verbalization of consciously and confidently following one's personal well-being, which fundamentally implies the well-being of those we love and our environment.
 The opposite of "love" is not "hate", because the love we mean has no opposite.

 Especially if you react with "yeah of course, it's so obvious!" to this, I would genuinely love to hear from you, as it's a bit of a passion project of mine.
-But despite my research, I just haven't found anything **actually** similar.
-Sometimes it feels a bit weird that in the spectrum of "possible world views", henophilia isn't the norm yet.
+Despite my research, I just haven't found anything **actually** similar.
+Sometimes it feels a bit weird that in the spectrum of "possible world views", henophilia isn't the norm yet, because it seems pretty obvious to me.
 That the desire to heal broken unity is the single most important belief for every individual in humanity to cultivate.
 And there is a path beyond healing.
-And showing that path is pretty fucking powerful.
+And that that path is pretty fucking powerful.

 The "art project" part of this website also entails the intention of mine to find pleasure-creationary **collaborators** for myself.
 Like, [love](https://en.wikipedia.org/wiki/Greek_words_for_love).
 Not the exclusive type of love how it is dictated by standard social norms.
 But where we can consciously decide ourselves what this entails.
 Enthusiastic consent only.